alexandertrefz/essence/packages/vscode-extension/README.md

 `F5` on an open `.es` file compiles it and starts it under the debugger — no launch.json needed.
-Breakpoints bind on source lines, stepping lands where the source says, the call stack names `.es` files, and the Variables view renders Essence values the way `__print` spells them: `3/4`, `"text"`, `Ordering#Less`, `{ width = 3, height = 4 }`.
+Breakpoints bind on source lines, stepping lands where the source says, and the call stack and the Variables view speak Essence

-The compiled program runs under Node, driven by VS Code's built-in JavaScript debugger reading the compiler's source maps.
-Code the map deliberately leaves unmapped — the standard library prelude and the inlined runtime — is stepped through rather than into.
+throughout: frames carry the names the author wrote (`greet`, `List.sorted`, a `match` reads as one), compiler glue is hidden, and values render the way `__print` spells them — `3/4`, `"text"`, `Ordering#Less`, `{ width = 3, height = 4 }` — expanded children included.

-A launch configuration takes `program` (the `.es` file), `args`, `cwd`, `stopOnEntry`, `console`, `skipFiles`, an `outDir` to keep the compiled JavaScript somewhere readable, and `essenceValueRendering: false` to see raw JavaScript values instead.
-"Uncaught Exceptions" under Breakpoints pauses on runtime failures — a Match that no Case matched pauses on the very line.
+The session is the Essence Debug Adapter, `essence dap`: the same binary that compiles the program drives it under Node's inspector, reading the compiler's source maps.
+Stepping is carried over the standard library prelude and the inlined runtime; `stopOnEntry` pauses on the first statement the author wrote, not on the bundle's bootstrap.

-Logpoints and conditional breakpoints work; note that their expressions, and the Debug Console, are JavaScript evaluated in the compiled frame, not Essence.
+A launch configuration takes `program` (the `.es` file), `args`, `cwd`, `env`, `stopOnEntry`, `glueFrames: "subtle"` to see the hidden frames greyed out, `keepArtifacts` to keep the compiled JavaScript for reading, and `artifact` to debug a precompiled bundle without compiling at all.
+"Uncaught Exceptions" under Breakpoints pauses runtime failures on the mapped line with the failure's own message.
+The Debug Console evaluates JavaScript in the compiled frame — documented rather than hidden — though results render as Essence values, and a lone identifier like `ok?` or `new` is retried under its compiled name.

-Debugging needs the `essence` CLI to compile with: `essence.cli.path` names it explicitly, a checkout open in the workspace is found on its own, and PATH is the fallback.
+Debugging needs the `essence` CLI: `essence.cli.path` names it explicitly, a checkout open in the workspace is found on its own, and PATH is the fallback.

 ## Requirements